zkreations/blogger-numeric-pager/README.md

 ![V](https://img.shields.io/npm/v/blogger-numeric-pager) ![L](https://img.shields.io/npm/l/blogger-numeric-pager)

 **Blogger Numeric Pager** is an advanced pagination for Blogger that also works in searches.
 It stores processed data locally and only updates if the blog changes.
+[Live Demo →](https://www.zkreations.com/search?max-results=8)

 ## Features